Method 1. Restart Microsoft Exchange Transport services

 - On the Exchange Server system, go to the search option and write services.msc to open all Exchange Services.

 - Go to Microsoft Exchange Transport service, right-click it and select the Restart option.

 - Ask any user to send you emails from an external email account and check whether you get the email.

 This method should remove the error and allow you to receive the messages.
-However, it does not provide any surety to remove the mistake, and you need to further go for other methods.
+However, it does not provide any surety to remove the mistake.
+If the issue is not fixed, you need to go for the other methods.

 # Method 2.
 Change the Setting in Exchange 2013 and 2016

 Exchange Server 2013 and 2016 uses a concept called ‘Receive Connector.’
 You can check for settings of receive connectors and try to remove the error.
 There is a total of five connectors that are present at mail flow >> receive connectors in Exchange Admin Center.
 Here are their list and a brief introduction –

 Default Front End MBG-EX01: This connector receives all the incoming email messages on port number 25.
 It further sends the emails to Hub Transport to receive a connector.

 Client Front End MBG-EX01: It is a receive connector that established a connection on port 587 and used by IMAP and POP clients.
 It creates a proxy connection for IMAP and POP program to Hub Transport receive connector.

 Default MBG-EX01: It is another hub transport server that takes the emails coming from the front-end transport service.
 Then it further sends the emails to the mailbox transport service.